developmentseed/osm-seed/helm/osm-seed/docs/DeployingResources.md

 ## Deploying Database and API pods.

-Let's start by installing the Chart in the cluster, it could be locally or in the cloud, in this case, let's use a local minikube cluster.
+Let's start installing the chart in the cluster, it could be locally or in the cloud, in this case, let's use a local minikube cluster.

 Let's keep the following files in `template` folder.